 The objective response rate to DTIC and the nitrosoureas, carmustine and lomustine, is approximately 10% to 20%.[2,38-40] Responses are usually short-lived, ranging from 3 to 6 months, though long-term remissions can occur in a limited number of patients who attain a CR.[38,40] A randomized trial compared IV DTIC with temozolomide (TMZ), an oral agent that hydrolyzes to the same active moiety as DTIC; OS was 6.4 months versus 7.7 months, respectively (HR, 1.18; 95% CI, 0.92–1.52).
-While these data suggested similarity between DTIC and TMZ, no benefit in survival has been demonstrated for either DTIC or TMZ and therefore, demonstration of similarity did not result in approval from the FDA.[Level of evidence: 1iiA] An extended schedule and escalated dose of TMZ was compared with DTIC in a multicenter trial randomly assigning 859 patients (NCT00091572).
+While these data suggested similarity between DTIC and TMZ, no benefit in survival has been demonstrated for either DTIC or TMZ and therefore, demonstration of similarity did not result in approval from the FDA.[Level of evidence: 1iiA] An extended schedule and escalated dose of TMZ was compared with DTIC in a multicenter trial (NCT00091572) that randomly assigned 859 patients.
 No improvement was seen in OS or PFS for the TMZ group, and this dose and schedule resulted in more toxicity than standard dose, single-agent DTIC.[Level of evidence: 1iiA]

 The design of two recent randomized, phase III trials in previously untreated patients with metastatic melanoma included DTIC as the standard therapy arm.
 Vemurafenib (in BRAF V600 mutant melanoma) and ipilimumab showed superior OS compared with DTIC in the two separate trials.Palliative local therapy